joshuapaling/ruby-atm-microcourse/readme.md

 a) Copy the tests for that step into your code, replacing the tests from the previous step.

-b) Modify your code, and re-run the tests, until all tests pass
+b) Modify your code, and re-run the tests, until all tests pass. *Note: some steps have tips at the bottom - make sure to read those.*

 c) If there are discussion points, spend a few minutes talking about them with your pairing partner.